krishnaanaril/Notes/Books/HowToTalkSoKidsWillListen.md

   - Let children overhear you say something positive about them
   - Model the behaviour you'd like to see. eg: "It's had to lose, but I'll try to be a port about it.
 Congratulations"
   - Be a storehouse for your child's special moments. eg: "I remember the time you..."
-  - When you r child acts according the old label, state your feelings and/or your expectations. eg: "I don't like that.
+  - When your child acts according the old label, state your feelings and/or your expectations. eg: "I don't like that.
 Despite your strong feelings, I expect sportsmanship from you."